jseppi/austin-sustainability/docs/guide.md

 A *property* is indicated by its name, followed by a colon (`:`), and then its value.

-Example: `title: Climate and Energy`.
+Example: `title: Climate and Energy`

 In this example, "title" is the name of the property, and "Climate and Energy" is the value.